 CFA Australia is constantly working to support people with disability and organisations in their digital access journey.
 To further this, we have developed two Helpdesk services supported by our disability-led team: a Helpdesk for people with disability, their families and carers which is free of charge, and a Digital Access Helpdesk for organisations exclusively available to members.

-Assistive Technology (AT) Helpdesk: Free support for people with disability, their families and carers
+Free Helpdesk: Support for people with disability, their families and carers

 Digital Access Helpdesk: Exclusive to CFA Australia members

-The Digital Access Helpdesk is aimed at organisations who are seeking advice on:
+The members Digital Access Helpdesk is aimed at organisations who are seeking specific advice on:

 - What is digital access?

 - What is WCAG?

 - How do I make sure my website, documents or apps comply with the Current WCAG standard?

 - What is my legal obligation to make content accessible?